-WEIGHT TRAINING II
+WEIGHT TRAINING II Courses: 5152A & 5152B

 Grades 11-12 (unless recommended by staff).
 1st or 2nd Semester.
 One-half Credit Course.
 Prerequisite: Staff Recommendation.

 This intermediate course is designed to give students who have completed Weight Training I an opportunity to become more proficient in weight and fitness training concepts and techniques.
 Students will continue to develop skills in weight training, strength and aerobic training, and overall conditioning.
 Students in grades 11-12 who are enrolled in Weight Training II may complete the course repeatedly for elective credit.
-These students must still successfully complete the semester of Driver Education and Personal Health and Social Development.
-Students in grades 11-12 who are enrolled their physical education credits required for graduation may complete the course for elective credit.